milochen0418/xlide/README.md

 # xlide
 The project name on the github is xlide.
-(Open in
+(Open in GPL 3).
 The original name is Sync-Slide.
+## Brief History
 | Date  | progress |
 |:--------|:--------|
 |**2021 Aug.**  | Announce the idea of SyncSlide in [the post of Metaversity](https://www.facebook.com/groups/metaversity/posts/220938086603320/)  |